Life Sciences and Healthcare

 Selendy Gay has deep roots in the life sciences industry, representing global pharmaceutical companies, biotechnology start-ups, parties in a joint venture, and major investors in the sector.
 Our representative engagements include:

 • A medical device company subject to a U.S. Department of Justice investigation related to insurance reimbursement claims it submitted on behalf of customers covered by federal employee health plans.
-Through a series of presentations to the DOJ, we demonstrated that this was not a criminal matter and successfully had the case transferred to the civil division.
-Ultimately, we settled on terms that were favorable to the client.
+Through a series of presentations to the DOJ, Selendy Gay demonstrated that this was not a criminal matter and successfully had the case transferred to the civil division.
+The case settled on terms that were favorable to the client.

-• UMB Bank, as Trustee for holders of Celgene contingent value rights (“CVRs”), seeking over $6 billion in damages arising from Bristol Myers’ alleged failure to timely secure regulatory approval for the drugs associated with the CVR payout.
+• UMB Bank, as Trustee for holders of Celgene contingent value rights (“CVRs”), seeking nearly $7 billion in damages arising from Bristol Myers’s failure to timely secure regulatory approval of the cancer therapies associated with the CVR payout.

 • A biotechnology company in obtaining a judgment dismissing a complex patent infringement suit brought by a multinational pharmaceutical company that sought over $500 million in damages.